karihigh/S2_QuantHumanists/A_2A.md

   <img src="https://github.com/karihigh/s2_quanthumanists/blob/master/Documentation/spreadsheet.png?raw=true" align="middle" width="90%">
 </p>

-After a few initial drafts, this is the final result.
+After a few initial drafts, this is the final result.<br>
 I drew a grid for each day as a piece of cake in which the a line is drawn according to the time of the day I heard each noise.
 I assigned a color for each different sound (ambulance = red, police = blue, passing car with loud music = green).
 To reveal the location of the data, I decided to divide each record into two main zones, Manhattan and Brooklyn.
 To express this I drew the line either straight or curly to determine where I was when I heard the sound.

 <p align="center">